ngoctruonggiang/Flash_Card_FE/flashcard-app/api-docs/deck.md

 }
 ```

-**Note:** Delete operations may return a 500 error if there are related records (cascading delete issue).

 ### **3.7 Get Reviewed Cards Count**

 Retrieve the number of cards that have been reviewed at least once in a specific deck.